Oxybenzone: Canada

 Revised as of 2012, Health Canada allows oxybenzone for cosmetic use up to 6%.

 European Union

-The European Food Safety Authority categorises benzophenone, such as oxybenzone, as persistent, bio-accumulative, toxic and as a possible human carcinogen and endocrine disruptor.
-The Scientific Committee on Consumer Products (SCCP) of the European Commission concluded that it poses significant risk to consumers as a contact allergenic potential.
-It is allowed in sunscreens and cosmetics at levels of up to 6% and 0.5% respectively.
-"A recent revision amendment introduced by the Opinion of the European Commission’s Scientific Committee on Consumer Safety recommended the reduction of the current maximum concentration of oxybenzone in a consumer product from 6% to 2.2% because of reproductive, developmental, and carcinogenic concerns."
+The European Food Safety Authority categorises all the benzophenones, such as oxybenzone, as persistent, bio-accumulative, toxic, and a possible human carcinogen and endocrine disruptor.
+The Scientific Committee on Consumer Products (SCCP) of the European Commission concluded that it poses a significant risk to consumers as a contact allergenic potential.
+It is allowed in face, hand, and lip products up to 6%, in body products up to 2.2%, and in other formulations up to 0.5%.

 Japan

 Revised as of 2001, the Ministry of Health, Labour, and Welfare notification allows oxybenzone for cosmetic use up to 5%.